Oxford University Images

 - A new malaria treatment which has saved more than a million lives globally.

-- Miniature chemical reactors, created by Oxford chemists, which can convert low-value and waste gas into high-grade liquid fuels have been created by Oxford chemists.
+- Catalysts created by Oxford chemists, which work inside miniature chemical reactors that can convert low-value and waste gas into high-grade liquid fuels.

 - Helping policy-makers and practitioners to mitigate the effects of AIDS on orphaned African children.